ialiakbar/ialiakbar.github.io/README.md

 - Modify the about section with your personal story
 - Add your actual contact information
 - Update social media links

+### Experience
+- Update the experience entries with your real work history
+- Modify job titles, companies, and descriptions
+- Add the technologies you used in each role

 ### Projects
 - Replace the example projects with your actual work